+COUNCIL OPERATIONAL BUILDINGS:

+3 Identify if there are cost-effective options to improve the Council's Ongoing - annual review.
+Energy Manager Funded by AquaFund, operated by council water provider ADSM.
+Implementing This repo

+water efficiency in its buildings ADSM (the Water efficiency technologies have ·

+(e.g. toilets, taps).
+Council's water

+provider). corporate estate such as automated

+meter reading devices and urinal

+and water flow control devices being

+fitted.
+As new technology develops

+they will also be used.

+Ionitoring via the Authority Monitoring Report

+Considerations continue to be incorporated into chool meals contracts.

+nis is ongoing, with leaks and unusual usage ported by ADSM.

-Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Progress Update COU NCIL OPERATIONAL BUILDINGS: 4 Identify if there are cost-effective options to improve the Council's water efficiency in its buildings (e.g. toilets, taps).
+Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Prog 4 Review water usage in services using high volumes of water e.g. parks.
 Ongoing - annual review.
-Energy Manager ADSM (the Council's water provider) Funded by AquaFund, operated by council water provider ADSM.
-Water efficiency technologies have been implemented throughout the corporate estate such as automated meter reading devices and urinal and water flow control devices being fitted.
-As new technology develops they will also be used.
-Implementing This is ongoing, with leaks reported by ADSM.
-5 Review water usage in services using high volumes of water e.g. parks.
-Ongoing - annual review.
-Energy Manager ADSM (the Council's water provider) Funded by AquaFund, operated by council water provider ADSM.
-The top 10 sites have been identified and consumption analysis is being undertaken.
-Implementing This is ongoing, with leaks reported by ADSM.
-FUC impacts of climate c change on Sutton, and the actions individuals o Sair take.
-ENC OURAGE INDIVIDUAL ACTION ON THE CLIMATE EMERGENCY: ENC 5 Raise awareness of the climate emergency and encourage behaviour change e.g. paving over gardens, fast fashion, reuse, water reduction, food waste, cycling and walking.
+Energy Manager ADSM (the Council's water provider).
+Funded by AquaFund, operated by council water provider ADSM.
+All sites are monitored and any unusual usage is communicated by exception reports sent directly to staff.
+Implementing This

+Focus area: Raise awareness of the climate emergency, the impacts of climate change on Sutton, and the actions individuals can take.

+ENCOURAGE INDIVIDUAL ACTION ON THE CLIMATE EMERGENCY:

+5 Raise awareness of the climate emergency and encourage behaviour change e.g. paving over gardens, fast fashion, reuse, water reduction, food waste, cycling and walking.
 Ongoing Sustainability Manager Communications and Engagement Officer From existing budgets.
 We will apply for funding where this would support or increase our environmental work or communications.
-Implementing COP26 campaign of events delivered in autumn 2022.
-Regular communication throughout the year linked to regional or national campaigns e.g. Repair Week

-Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Progress Update 8 Work with schools, charities, environmental groups, businesses, business groups and interested partners to raise awareness and support action.
+Implementing Vari inclu hire refil Cha 6 Maintain information on the Council's website about the actions people, businesses, landlords and organisations can take on climate change, with links to guidance and expertise.
+Ongoing Environment Projects Officer Met from existing budgets.
+Implementing This can in S 7 Work with schools, charities, environmental groups, businesses, business groups and interested partners to raise awareness and support action.
 Explore ways to celebrate and recognise action.
-Ongoing Head of Climate Action and Sustainability Additional officer is required to undertake this in a meaningful and consistent way N/A N/A 9 Work with and support the London Councils Climate Programmes to develop the case for legislative and regulatory change, investment and leadership at national level to respond to the climate emergency.
+Ongoing Head of Climate Action and Sustainability Additional officer is required to undertake this in a meaningful and consistent way.
+N/A Opp max plac und add 8 Work with and support the London Councils Climate Programmes to develop the case for legislative and regulatory change, investment and leadership at national level to respond to the climate emergency.
 Defined in each of the climate programmes' action plans.
 Head of Climate Action and Sustainability Funding requirements and borough contributions are being determined by each programme lead.
+Implementing Wor of tł Clim his is ongoing, with leaks reported by ADSM.

+arious communication has taken place cluding promotion of fairtrade fortnight, e-bike re, Library of Things, Green Christmas tips, fill scheme, Sutton Community Environment hampions, repair cafes and repair week.

+his information is available on the what you an do page on the website which was updated Summer 2023.

+pportunities to work with partners and aximise our role and impact as a leader of ace are continually under review.
+However to ndertake this in a meaningful way will require dditional resources.

+Iork is underway to maximise the impact f the recently launched London Council's limate Programme.

-Draft proposal This work is being led by the climate action and sustainability team.
-VOL UNTEERING: 10 COMPLETE: Create a network of community environment champions to encourage friends, neighbours and colleagues to take action on climate change.
-2021/22 (delayed due to COVID-19 restrictions).
-Environment Projects Officer Met from existing budgets.
-Implementing The network launched in 2021 and has over 50 members.
-11 NEW: Maintain a network of community environment champions to encourage friends, neighbours and colleagues to take action on climate change.
+VNI Action .UNTEERING: Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Proç 9 Maintain a network of community environment champions to encourage friends, neighbours and colleagues to take action on climate change.
 Ongoing since 2021 launch of network.
 Environment Projects Officer Met from existing budgets.
-Implementing Over 50 champions meet regularly and a small group has formed to launch Sutton Repair Cafe.
+Implementing The of w prog The appr the e